P001 → Design & Branding

 “You want me to brand what, now?”

 Working on big company-changing projects to “make the future” was fun.
 But I had a growing feeling that something was missing.
 I wanted to find a place to call home: somewhere I could immerse myself and bring all of my previous experiences into a sustained, long-term purpose.
-Easy to say, hard to define, until a very wise friend friend asked: what do you love?
+Easy to say, hard to define, until a very wise friend asked: what do you love?
 The answer was simple: 1: Designing stories and experiences, 2: New York City, my home.
-Today I am Executive Creative Director for the New York City’s tourism bureau.
+Today I am Executive Creative Director for New York City Tourism + Conventions.
 I oversee an incredible team of creators.
 We get to tell the story of this city to the world and help both locals and visitors experience this town in the most mutually beneficial way.
-If I had the opportunity to go back in time and talk to my younger self, intercept him at the trash can outside of the offices of XXXXXX, I wouldn’t do it.
-I’d rather not spoil the surprise.
-Below is the project of a lifetime: the opportunity to brand New York City.
+Below is the project of a lifetime: the branding of New York City for a global audience.

 There Are No Epilogues IRL